Canop/bacon/website/src/community/FAQ.md

 # Supported platforms

-It works on all decent terminals on Linux, Max OSX and Windows.
+It works on all decent terminals on Linux, Mac, and Windows.

 # Vim & Neovim support